Annie Von Behren: Stage actress

 Von Behren was a forewoman for a dry goods store in Brooklyn, when at the age of 19, she realized a sudden yearning to become an actress.
-She studied acting with Rose Watson, who was had previously been a variety performer on stage.
+She studied acting with Rose Watson, who previously had been a variety performer on stage.
 Von Behren's career as a dramatic actress began in 1876, traveling for a year with Rose and Harry Watson.
 She appeared in Catharine Mavourneen and Trodden-down Dick, or a Child of the Streets.
 Afterwards she performed in The Two Orphans and Imogene.
 She also traveled with Annie Louise Buckingham, playing the title role in Mazeppa.

 In 1880 Von Behren became a leading member of the stock company of the Coliseum Theater in Cincinnati, Ohio.
 She was there for most of the season before finishing in Newark, New Jersey at Wallman's Opera House.
 Von Behren joined the Si Slocum company of Frank Frayne at Harry Miner's Theater in the fall of 1881.
 She left the company prior to the end of the season and returned to Wallman's.
 There she played in Lucretia Borgia and Lady of Lyons.
 She closed the season with Frayne at Niblo's Garden in Mardo; or Nihilists of St. Petersburg, Russia.